Media and Communications BA (Hons)

 Assessment within the BA (Hons) Media and Communications course is integrative and aligned with the development of informed, motivated and critically reflective students and professionals of media and communication.

-Given the complexity of the field of media and communications, you will be encouraged and supported to produce various forms of research and creative outcomes, including:
+Given the complexity of the field of media and communications, you will be encouraged and supported to produce various forms of research and creative outcomes, this may include:

-You will acquire regular feedback on your development from tutors, peers, and instructors.
+You will acquire feedback on your development from tutors, peers, and instructors.

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.